 As we said earlier, the historically most important component of the strategic nuclear forces (SNF) of the USSR, and then the Russian Federation, has always been strategic missile forces (Strategic Rocket Forces).
-In the United States, the development of strategic nuclear forces began with the aviation component — strategic bombers and free-fall nuclear bombs — but they had bases in Japan and continental Europe, which allowed them to attack targets inland from the USSR.
+In the USA, the development of strategic nuclear forces began with aviation component - strategic bombers and free-fall nuclear bombs, but they had bases in Japan and continental Europe, which allowed them to attack targets deep in the territory of the USSR.
 The capabilities of the USSR in this regard were much more modest, therefore, a guaranteed nuclear strike against the United States became possible only after the appearance of intercontinental ballistic missiles (ICBMs) on combat duty.

 The naval component of the strategic nuclear forces of the Russian Federation has always been catching up with respect to the Strategic Missile Forces.
 On the one hand, the ability of nuclear submarines with ballistic missiles (SSBNs) to hide in the depths of the ocean ensures their highest survival rate enemy disarming blow, which determined the role of SSBNs as a leading component of the US strategic nuclear forces, and in fact the only component of the strategic nuclear forces of Great Britain and France.
 On the other hand, secrecy and the presence of powerful fleetcapable of providing cover for deployment and patrol areas SSBNs.
 The United States, Great Britain and France have all this (but in the context of NATO), but not China, therefore, the sea component of its strategic nuclear forces, like the aviation, are extremely insignificant in comparison with the ground component.